bbc/vc2_conformance/docs/source/user_guide/generating_static_analyses.rst

-The ``vc2-static-filter-analysis`` command (provided by the :py:mod:`vc2_bit_widths` package) may be used to generate a mathematical anlaysis of arbitrary VC-2 filter configurations.
+The ``vc2-static-filter-analysis`` command (provided by the :py:mod:`vc2_bit_widths` package) may be used to generate a mathematical analysis of arbitrary VC-2 filter configurations.

 For example, to analyse a filter which: